-Dr Daphne Kos joined the ROTOS Board in 2020 as Acting Vice Chair.
+Dr Daphne Kos joined the ROTOS Board in 2020 as Acting Vice Chair and Secretary.
 During her career Daphne has worked as a practitioner, lecturer and researcher.
 Her PhD was a study of fatigue management and assessment in people with multiple sclerosis.
 Daphne is coordinator of scientific research in the rehabilitation department of the National MS Center Melsbroek and professor and co-manager of the OT master programme in KU Leuven.
 She continues to research in the area of neurological rehabilitation.
 Daphne is current president of the international network for best practice and research in Rehabilitation in MS (RIMS) and a board member of the Belgian Society for Neurological Rehabilitation (BSNR).

 Mr. Niall Turner (Ireland) has completed research projects primarily in the area of mental health.
 He completed his Masters By Research on the work outcomes of people with schizophrenia and the importance of productive occupations to health and social inclusion.
 In 2009 he received a research scholarship from the Mental Health Commission to complete a clinical trial of supported employment for people with schizophrenia spectrum conditions.
 Niall has published over 50 peer reviewed publications and a number of book chapters (https://www.researchgate.net/profile/Niall_Turner/publications).
 He was Editor in Chief of the Irish Journal of Occupational Therapy from 2011 - 2019.
 Niall is currently working as a Occupational Therapy Manager in a Community Mental Health Service in Dublin.
 He also recently completed a two year role as operations manager of the Irish Longitudinal Study of Ageing.